How to Make Chocolate Chip Cookies the Wilbur’s Way

-So, lets start with the chocolate.
+Pure heaven.
+So, let’s start with the chocolate.

-We have 12oz of some of the finest dark chocolate us mere mortals can lay our hands on.
+We have 12 oz. of some of the finest dark chocolate, us mere mortals can lay our hands on.
 Begin to chop a corner and work your way in.

-When you have a glorious mountain of chocolate it’s time to wipe the drool from your mouth and get cooking.
+When you have a glorious mountain of chocolate, it’s time to wipe the drool from your mouth and get cooking.

 Dump it all in, go ahead.
-Now when you turn on your mixer it’s going to be mad at you because that’s a lot of chocolate and you’ve got a thick dough, but that’s ok, we’re only using her for maybe 3 seconds.
+Now, when you turn on your mixer it’s going to be mad at you because that’s a lot of chocolate and you’ve got a thick dough, but that’s okay, we’re only using her for maybe 3 seconds.
 Scrape your beater, take out your bowl and mix the rest by hand, you should only need to do a few folds and voila your heavenly masterpiece is nearly complete.

 Lay out your cookie sheets-now is not the time for parchment!
 We want a golden bottom on these cuties so ungreased cookie sheets will do.
-Then you need a scoop.
+Then, you need a scoop.

 You may already have one like this if you’re trying to impress your friends.

-Can you even stand it?!
-Bake 9-11 minutes until golden on edges of bottom.
+Bake 9-11 minutes until golden on the edges of the bottom.

 They are thicker than you might expect, but that’s what you want!
 More chewiness!

-and you’ll get these:
+You’ll get these:

 Look at the LAYERS of chocolate!
 That’s what you get with the shavings and small chunks.
 Makes 45-40 cookies depending on how many you’re willing to admit to your family that you ate.
 Enjoy! – Liselle

 Wilbur’s Chocolate Chip Cookies

-12oz Wilbur’s of Maine Dark Chocolate Bark
+- 12 oz.
+Wilbur’s of Maine Dark Chocolate Bark

-1 Cup (2 sticks) softened unsalted butter
+- 1 Cup (2 sticks) softened unsalted butter

-1 Cup packed light brown sugar
+- 1 Cup packed light brown sugar

-½ Cup granulated sugar
+- ½ Cup granulated sugar

-1 tsp. vanilla extract
+- 1 tsp. vanilla extract

-2 extra large eggs
+- 2 extra-large eggs

-2½ Cups all-purpose flour
+- 2½ Cups all-purpose flour

-1 tsp. baking soda
+- 1 tsp. baking soda

-1 tsp. salt
+- 1 tsp. salt

-Preheat oven to 375
+- Preheat oven to 375 degrees.

-With a sharp chef’s knife chop the chocolate bark into small chunks.
+- With a sharp chef’s knife chop the chocolate bark into small chunks.

-In a bowl combine butter and sugars.
+- In a bowl combine butter and sugars.
 Cream with mixer until well combined.

-Add your chopped chocolate and turn on your mixer for a few seconds only.
+- Add your chopped chocolate and turn on your mixer for a few seconds only.
 Do any remaining mixing by hand.

 - Bake for 9-11 minutes.
-Cool 3 minutes on sheet, remove to cooling rack to finish cooling before storing in an airtight container for up to 3 days.
+Cool 3 minutes on the sheet, remove to a cooling rack to finish cooling before storing in an airtight container for up to 3 days.

 Yields approx. 40 cookies